Oakmark Fund - Investor Class

 We eliminated two holdings during the quarter: Viacom and Heinz.
 Viacom’s stock reached our sell target despite ratings for its main cable channels that continue to disappoint.
 Heinz announced its acquisition, and because the stock price immediately matched the proposed acquisition price, we sold all of our shares.
 We are very pleased with the performance of Heinz management over the many years we owned the stock.
-For a more complete discussion, read the Heinz piece we posted on our website during the quarter.
 We added one new holding, Forest Laboratories.

 Forest Laboratories (FRX – $37)

 Forest Labs is a mid-sized pharmaceutical company.
 It sells at almost 40 times trailing earnings at a time when many pharma stocks are priced at multiples less than half that.
 So it is fair for our investors to ask how we can possibly call Forest undervalued.
 When we evaluate most companies, we don’t need to adjust P/E ratios to reflect differing mixes of new versus old products.
 Pharma companies, however, are different.
 Even very large pharma companies often produce most of their earnings from just a small number of drugs.
 When patents on those drugs expire, earnings largely disappear.
 So a very low P/E is justified for companies facing patent cliffs.
 The opposite is true when drugs are first introduced.
 Launch costs can wipe out most of a new drug’s early earnings, so a very high P/E ratio is deserved.